-Rachel trained at Birmingham School of Acting and has since worked professionally on stage in theatre and musical theatre.
+Rachel trained at The Royal Birmingham Conservatoire (Birmingham School of Acting) and has since worked professionally on stage in theatre and musical theatre.
+She will be playing Ariel in Folksy Theatre’s tour of ‘The Tempest’ this summer.
 Last Christmas she appeared as the Fairy Godmother and the Wicked Stepmother in Imagine Theatre’s ‘Cinderella’ at the Reading Hexagon.
 Before that she appeared as Marie/LaPlace in Bottlecap Theatre’s ‘The Limit’, which was on at the London Vaults Festival 2019 and won the People’s Choice and Outstanding New Work awards.

 Rachel most recently appeared as Philofteia, Dracula’s Bride, in a live-streamed production of Dracula on Halloween.

 Click here to download CV: Rachel Delooze Acting CV 2020